silverbulletmd/silverbullet/website/🔌 Tasks.md

 repo: https://github.com/silverbulletmd/silverbullet
 ---

-The Tasks plug implements a lot of the task support in Silver Bullet.
+The Tasks plug implements a lot of the task support in SilverBullet.

-Tasks in Silver Bullet are written using semi-standard task syntax:
+Tasks in SilverBullet are written using semi-standard task syntax:

 * [ ] This is a task